 Africa’s highest mountain, Tanzania’s Mount Kilimanjaro is 5,895 metres high.
 The dormant volcano is comprised of three volcanic cones.
 Although it’s a popular mountain climb, it’s actually pretty challenging, and shouldn’t be taken lightly.
 The high altitude and rapid ascent catch out many unprepared travellers.
 The trip takes five days and must be done with a guide.
 A variety of route options are available, all with incredible views of the plains of East Africa.
 Many people combine a Kilimanjaro climb with an animal-spotting safari in East Africa, and this certainly makes for an all-round enjoyable holiday.

-Mount Rinjani is the second-highest volcano in Indonesia, at 3,726 metres, but what Indonesian volcanoes lack in height, they make up for in activity.
+Mount Rinjani is the second-highest volcano in Indonesia, at 3,726 metres – not one of the highest volcanoes in the world!
+But what Indonesian volcanoes lack in height, they make up for in activity.
 The volcanoes of Indonesia are very active, so it’s important to keep up-to-date with safety situations when planning to climb Mount Rinjani.
 Rinjani is on Indonesia’s Lombok island, east of Bali.
 Although it’s often advertised as a trek, reaching the summit should be considered a climb, and only attempted by fit travellers with plenty of trekking experience.
 It takes two days, but the ascent is rapid, on steep and slippery trails.
 It’s a tough hike to the crater rim, but the view from there is incredible: turquoise Lake Segara Anak below, lush green valleys, and active volcano Mount Barujari on the edge of the lake.

 8) Mount Ijen, Indonesia